 Above Keekwulee Falls, Denny Creek courses through a narrow, steeply walled canyon.
 The main trail switchbacks up the canyon’s edge, occasionally approaching within steps of the plunging precipice, where bird’s-eye views open across the treetops below.
 Denny Creek – Melakwa Lake Trail, August 03, 2014 and September 02, 2013.

-Wildflowers appear here and there along the trail, including western, or, Sitka columbines (Aquilegia formosa) (top left), tall bluebells (Mertensia paniculata) (lower left), and western spirea, or, hardhack (Spiraea douglasii) (right).
-Denny Creek – Melakwa Lake Trail, August 03, 2014.
+In sunny clearings along the trail, look for more vibrantly hued wildflowers, including western, or, Sitka columbines (Aquilegia formosa) (left), tall bluebells (Mertensia paniculata) (upper center), plumed false Solomon’s seals (Maianthemum recemosum) (center), common harebells (Campanula rotundifolia) (lower center), yellow avalanche-lilies (Erythronium grandiflorum) (upper right), and western spirea, or, hardhack (Spiraea douglasii) (lower right).
+Denny Creek – Melakwa Lake Trail, August 03, 2014 and July 02, 2017.

 After attaining Hemlock Pass, the trail enters a pleasant forest and descends small, rolling hills.
 Just before reaching Melakwa Lake, a side trail leads downhill approximately one mile/1.60 km to Lower Tuscohatchie Lake and, just beyond, Pratt Lake.
 With transportation arranged between trailheads, the Melakwa, Lower Tuscohatchie, and Pratt lake trails can be hiked as a loop of approximately 10.75 miles/17.30 km.
 Denny Creek – Melakwa Lake Trail, August 03, 2014.